-Although menopause is a fact of life – a normal and natural transition – it's still stigmatised in popular culture, leaving many unprepared for what's ahead.
-The fact is, too few of us are talking about menopause symptoms and how it affects our lives.
+Menopause is a fact of life – a natural and normal transition – but it's still not talked about enough, leaving many unprepared or nervous for what's ahead.
+The fact is, too few of us are being open and honest about menopause symptoms and how they affect daily life.
 So, we're here to open up the conversation and reveal the signs you should be looking for.

 What is Menopause?

 Menopause is the point in time that marks the end of your menstrual cycle.
 It's diagnosed 12 months after your last menstrual period, and happens as oestrogen and progesterone levels go down.
 However, before you reach the 12-month mark, you may experience a host of menopause symptoms, as your body strives to adjust to the hormonal changes you're experiencing.

 When Does the Menopause Start?

 This will be different for everyone.
 However, the NHS states that menopause usually occurs between the ages of 45 and 55, as your oestrogen hormone levels start to decline.
 In the UK, the average age to start is 51, but around one in 100 women experience menopausal symptoms before they turn 40.

 There are many signs of menopause that you may start to notice, but some are more common than others.
 (We’ve all heard about the hot flushes and brain fog, right?)
 Here are the top 14 to be aware of:

 - Hot flushes